SumiSastri/kodiri-kodflix-MERN/README.md

 #### ES-6 call-backs vs. Promises

 A call back is executed when one function calls another function.
-Map, filter and reduce are call-back functions.
+Map,filter and reduce are call-back functions.
 There is a synchronous nested functionality where one code block has to run before the other can be executed and can lead to what was known as "call-back-hell" or "the pyramid-of-doom".
 It was also dependent on several conditional statements

 Promises serve the same purpose as call-backs were created in ES-6 to solve the call-back-hell problem with using the constructor method  that takes two params - resolve and reject - the promise gets executed with a series of .then blocks that results in the promise ending with three states:-
 - Fulfilled
 - Rejected
 - Pending

+Promises take 2 arguments ```return new Promise (resolve, reject)``` followed by```.then()``` blocks

 #### ES-8 Async Await

 Async await is built on top of promises - it makes promises look like synchronous code.
 As JavaScript is now used both in the back-end and front-end, it helps server-side and client-side developers understand the code base.
 There are two key words ```async``` and ```await``` it is syntactic sugar over promises.

-#### What is a REpresentational State Transfer vs. SOAP?
+#### SOAP vs. REST?

-This cycle of calling, posting, updating and deleting data during the client-server request-response cyle is also called the CRUD cycle - Create, Read, Update, Delete.
+SOAP is an acryonym for Simple Object Access Protocol while REST is an acryonynm for Representational State Transfer (REST).
+Both are Application Protocol Interfaces that enter into the cycle of calling, posting, updating and deleting data during the client-server request-response cyle is also called the CRUD cycle - Create, Read, Update, Delete.

 API's call the data from the database, posts this data on the web-page, updates the data that it receives from the front-end, sends it back to the backend and saves it or if it is not needed the data is deleted.

+SOAP, initially created by Microsoft, is a more rigid way of accessing databases.
+SOAP relies on XML calls while REST on JSON.
+SOAP works better with legacy systems such as the Distributed Component Object Model (DCOM) and Common Object Request Broker Architecture (CORBA).

+SOAP is a more rigid system that is intolerant of errors.
+However, SOAP processes can be automated and can be used with STMP (simple mail transfer protocol) as well as HTTP, which means data can be transfered not just to the web but via electronic mail systems.

+REST is light-weight becuase of JSON and JavaScript developers prefer REST to SOAP as a significant amount of code needs ot be written to transform XML data.

+In the CRUD cycle, REST has only four easy to memorise methods that describe everything that the API call does - get, post, put and delete.

-The methods represent the current state of the object - that is where the name Representational State Transfer (REST) gets it's name and in what state (or payload/ data)  it is in during transit from client to server.
+The methods represent the current state of the object - that is where the name Representational State Transfer (REST) gets it's name and in what state (or payload/data) it is in during transit from client to server.

 It is therefore an architectural style for communicating between client-server.
 It is a state-less model as the payloads are merely a representation of state at calltime.

+There is no choice between using SOAP or REST as it is already pre-defined as an architectural service and you have to use the system that the API creator requires.

+Some sites, like Amazon, support both.

+A good blog to read [https://smartbear.com/blog/test-and-monitor/understanding-soap-and-rest-basics/] and a little more technical version [https://www.soapui.org/learn/api/soap-vs-rest-api.html]

 Restful-React - As React defines itself as a front-end library, it allows users to figure out what works best for the app - this provides building blocks and flexiblity it also means that there are no protocols to follow, it does not prescribe how REST API's should be created.